 Google Lens: Like Google Goggles, But for the Future

-This is honestly one of the coolest things Google announced at I/O, and while not technically part of Android O, it’s definitely worth talking about here.
+This is honestly one of the coolest things Google announced at I/O, and while not technically part of Oreo, it’s definitely worth talking about here.
 Basically, Lens is a new smart feature that uses your phone’s camera to understand what you’re looking at.

 It can do things like read signs in other languages and provide translations, identify plants and flowers, read Wi-Fi names and passwords off of routers and automatically connect, or even add calendar events by snapping a picture of an event billboard.
 And that’s just the stuff Google showed it doing on the I/O main stage—I’m absolutely certain that is a feature that will do so much more once it gets into users’ hands.